When to Repair Your Air Conditioner

 How Long Should an A/C Unit Last?

-The fact that these devices have many moving parts and work at full power for long periods of time means they do need maintenance.
-If you notice anything strange or different – perhaps a rise in temperature or the main unit making more noise than usual – it is essential you call out an air conditioning engineer to give the machine service.
-This should also be done yearly to help get the longest life from your unit and reduce the likelihood of further expense.
+temperature or the main unit making more noise than usual – you must call an air conditioning engineer to give the machine service to replace the necessary A/C parts.
+This should also be done yearly to help get the longest life from your unit and reduce the likelihood of further expenses.

 Share on facebook